karthiksrikumar/ClassifyDogsViaCNNs/README.md

 - **Autonomous Vehicles**: Using image classification to identify objects and make driving decisions.
 - **Retail**: Implementing image recognition for product identification and inventory management.
 - **Security**: Developing surveillance systems that can detect and classify objects in real-time.

+# CNN Classifier for Dog vs. Road Image Classification

+## Import Statements
+This section imports necessary libraries for machine learning, data manipulation, and visualization, including scikit-learn, TensorFlow/Keras, NumPy, Pandas, Seaborn, and Matplotlib.

+## Utility Functions

+### Categorical to One-Hot Encoding
+`categorical_to_onehot(labels_in)`:
+- Converts categorical labels ('dog' or 'road') to one-hot encoded vectors.
+- 'dog' becomes [1, 0], 'road' becomes [0, 1].

+### One-Hot Encoding
+`one_hot_encoding(input)`:
+- Performs one-hot encoding on numerical input.
+- Creates a binary matrix representation of categorical data.

+### Load Data
+`load_data()`:
+- Downloads CIFAR data from a cloud link.
+- Loads the data into a dictionary containing 'data' and 'labels'.

+### Plot One Image
+`plot_one_image(data, labels, img_idx)`:
+- Displays a single image from the dataset.
+- Shows the image label and sets up the plot with proper axis labels.

+### Logits to One-Hot Encoding
+`logits_to_one_hot_encoding(input)`:
+- Converts model output logits to one-hot encoded vectors.
+- Used for transforming raw model predictions into classification results.

+## CNN Classifier
+`class CNNClassifier`:

+### Initialization
+- Sets up the model with customizable parameters:
+  - `num_epochs`: Number of training iterations (default 30)
+  - `layers`: Number of convolutional layers (default 4)
+  - `dropout`: Dropout rate for regularization (default 0.5)

+### Model Architecture
+`build_model()`:
+- Creates a Sequential model with the following structure:
+  1. Input reshaping to 32x32x3
+  2. Multiple convolutional layers with ReLU activation
+  3. Max pooling and dropout for regularization
+  4. Deeper convolutional layers with increased filters
+  5. Flattening and dense layers for classification
+  6. Final softmax layer for binary output

+### Training Method
+`fit(*args, **kwargs)`:
+- Trains the model on given data.
+- Uses specified number of epochs and a batch size of 10.

+### Prediction Methods
+- `predict(*args, **kwargs)`: Returns one-hot encoded predictions.
+- `predict_proba(*args, **kwargs)`: Returns probability predictions.

+### Scoring Method
+`score(X, y)`:
+- Calculates the accuracy of the model's predictions.

+## Visualization Function
+`plot_acc(history, ax = None, xlabel = 'Epoch #')`:
+- Plots training and validation accuracy over epochs.
+- Highlights the best epoch and shows a chance level line.
+- Uses Seaborn for enhanced visualizations.